robertbdc/MOOPS-Moo-on-MIPS/README.md

 1. check for win function
   * if number of bulls = 4, win game
 2. might help if we had helper for input of digits, to make code more readable, etc.
+3. function to save return address(push it onto the stack?)

 Variables
 ----------